ChampDeepak/HLDNotes/README.md

 # High-Level System Design — Unified Lecture Notes (Lec09–Lec16)

+#### Before reading notes lets take a small reminder from Paras Chopra:
+> You need to be highly vigilant whenever you’re using AI to master something.
+With AI, the more likely outcome is having an illusion of mastery instead of the real thing.
+AI plays well into our tendency to save cognitive effort precisely when the point is to spend it.

+#### Back to Notes
 These notes synthesize the **lecture transcripts** with the matching **written notes** (local PDFs and web pages) into one explanation per lecture — built for *applying* the concepts to real system-design problems, not just reviewing terminology.
 Each file is self-contained but cross-links to the others where a topic spans lectures.

 ## The Arc